deckhouse/virtualization/docs/USER_GUIDE.md

    The hypervisor gradually reduces the CPU frequency of the source virtual machine.
 This reduces the rate at which new "dirty" pages appear.
 The higher the load on the virtual machine, the greater the slowdown.

-2. **Automatic migration completion**
+1. **Automatic migration completion**

    Once the data transfer rate exceeds the memory change rate, final synchronization is started, and the virtual machine switches to the new node.

 To configure the migration policy, use the `.spec.liveMigrationPolicy` parameter in the virtual machine configuration.
 The following options are available:

-- `AlwaysSafe` - Migration is always performed without slowing down the CPU (AutoConverge is not used).
-Suitable for cases where maximum virtual machine performance is important but requires high network bandwidth.
+- `AlwaysSafe`: Migration is always performed without slowing down the CPU (AutoConverge is not used).
+Suitable for cases where maximum virtual machine performance is important, but it requires high network bandwidth.
-- `PreferSafe` - (used as the default policy) Migration is performed without slowing down the CPU (AutoConverge is not used).
+- `PreferSafe` (used as the default policy): Migration is performed without slowing down the CPU (AutoConverge is not used).
 However, you can start migration with CPU slowdown using the VirtualMachineOperation resource with parameters `type=Evict` and `force=true`.
-- `AlwaysForced` - Migration always uses AutoConverge, meaning the CPU is slowed down when necessary.
+- `AlwaysForced`: Migration always uses AutoConverge, meaning the CPU is slowed down when necessary.
 This guarantees migration completion even with poor network, but may reduce virtual machine performance.
-- `PreferForced` - Migration uses AutoConverge, meaning the CPU is slowed down when necessary.
+- `PreferForced`: Migration uses AutoConverge, meaning the CPU is slowed down when necessary.
 However, you can start migration without slowing down the CPU using the VirtualMachineOperation resource with parameters `type=Evict` and `force=false`.

 #### Migration with insufficient network bandwidth